Canon 4000D vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 4000D lacks such a headphone port.

-Both the 4000D and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 4000D and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.